p113-io/strapi_tools./README.md

 ### installation of the package

-Go to your Strapi root directory: in vesta servers the path looks like this where api is the directory that contain strapi see [how to install strapi from scratch](wiki/how-to-install-strapi) for further info
+Go to your Strapi root directory:

+In Vesta servers the path looks like this:
 ```
 cd /home/$user/web/api.mydomanio.com/api/
 ```
+where api is the directory that contain strapi

+see [how to install strapi from scratch](wiki/how-to-install-strapi) for further info.

 #### Install